TStupariu/vboard-thesis/Licenta.md

 WebRTC peer-to-peer video streaming is also a new idea on the web.
-Peer-to-peer file transfers have existed for a long time, but just recently there has been introduced a standard for managing such connections that also support data, video and audio streams in the form of WebRTC P2P streaming.
+Peer-to-peer file transfers have existed for a long time, but just recently there has been introduced a standard for managing such connections that also support data, video and audio streams in the form of WebRTC P2P video streaming.
 This is a standard/API that can easily be accessed by JavaScript on the web, providing a general solution for any user on any platform, without requiring extra plugins or intermediate servers to handle the data, which might introduce more latency in the stream feed.
+[5]